OWASP/www-policy/operational/events.md

 - Participating in the CfT/CfP Review Process
 - Successfully marketing the Global AppSec in the local area (to be tracked by discount code)

- For each Corporate Sponsorships sold and collection that select a Regional Event, that event's profit and loss statement shall be credited per the following schedule:
+ For each Corporate Sponsorships sold and collected that select a Regional Event, that event's profit and loss statement shall be credited per the following schedule:

 - $7,000 if the event is AppSec California
 - $5,000 for total Event Revenue more than $250,000